Optimal Quantization for Matrix Multiplication: Introduction and main results

 We formalize this problem as follows.
 Consider a pair of matrices $A\in\RR^{n\times a}$ and $B \in \RR^{n\times b}$ which need to be described using $R$ bits per entry (using separate compressors), such that a decoder that obtains bit descriptions of both matrices can estimate $\widehat{A^\top B}$.
 The metric for gauging quality of approximation that we will use is the squared error between $ab$ entries of $\widehat{A^\top B}$ and $A^\top B$.
 Note that unlike classical vector quantization, we are requiring compression algorithms to be tailored to the special task of matrix multiplication.
 As a practical motivation, in Section~\ref{sec:i_pract} below we argue that reducing $R$ down to a few bits/entry is necessary for LLMs to fully leverage modern matrix multiplication hardware.

 Our main result shows existence of universal quantizers (based on lattices) which compress $A$ and $B$ to $R$ bits/entry and come with explicit precision guarantees.
 Furthermore, we also show that these guarantees cannot be generally improved by proving a matching lower bound for the case of matrices $A$ and $B$ with iid Gaussian entries.
 We emphasize, though, that quantizers \textit{are} universal and do not require Gaussian matrices.
+Indeed, following theoretical ideas laid out in this paper a practical implementation of quantizers~\cite{savkin2025nestquant} established state-of-the-art performance for quantizing weights and activations of various LLMs ranging from 3B to 70B parameters.

 To introduce our main results, let us define the function

 where $R^*\approx 0.906$ is the solution to the fixed-point equation

 It will turn out that $\Gamma(R)$ is distortion-rate function for the matrix multiplication of iid Gaussian matrices.